wazuh/wazuh-qa/docs/tests/integration/test_logcollector/index.md

 #### Test location

 For each location and exclude option specified in the configuration file, check if `logcollector` is analyzing or excluding the required files.

+### Tier 1
+#### Test location custom sockets

+Wazuh allows forwarding the events that are written in a monitored log file to a UNIX `named socket` through the `target` option in the `localfile` section of the configuration.
+These tests will check if the statistics of the forwarded events, which are in the file `wazuh-logcollector.state` are correct, verifying that the dropped events match with the reported ones.